EthanShenx/HFD_Diet_Code/README.md

+# Authors: If the script has annotation, please ensure it's IN FULL ENGLISH!!!

 ## How to ignore the files > 5M

 For MG-HFD project authors: Before running `git add .`, please make sure you have ran the following: